almachelouche/middleman/content/email/NZ/Welcome/001/welcome_mustang.md

 color='white'

 	title='''Stay connected.
 Everywhere.'''
-	copy='''Your <%${user.CustomAttribute['Model']}%> is equipped with Ford’s <a href="https://www.ford.co.nz/technology/sync/" name="sync" style="text-decoration:underline; color:#2D96CD">SYNC® infotainment system</a>.
+	copy='''Your <%${user.CustomAttribute['Model']}%> is equipped with Ford's <a href="https://www.ford.co.nz/technology/sync/" name="sync" style="text-decoration:underline; color:#2D96CD">SYNC® infotainment system</a>.
 Use simple voice commands for hands-free control of your phone, your music, and satellite navigation.
 Best of all, your hands stay safely on the wheel and your eyes stay on the road ahead.<br />'''

 [[module]] #Banner Image
 path='email_modules/image/banner'